ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

    - The relevant warning flag for type variables bound by ``forall`` is ``-Wunused-foralls``
    - The relevant warning flag for modules and names from modules that are being imported is ``-Wunused-imports``
    - The relevant warning flag for type variables bound in type patterns is ``-Wunused-type-patterns``

+   The proposal changes some of the warnings produced by each of these flags, except for ``-Wunused-type-patterns``, which is listed here for completeness.

-   Note: Related warning flags that are not affected by this proposal since they are not about binding names are
+   Note: Related warning flags that are not affected by this proposal since they are not about binding or introducing names are

    - ``-Wunused-pattern-binds``
    - ``-Wunused-packages``